A Black-box Adversarial Attack Strategy with Adjustable Sparsity and Generalizability for Deep Image Classifiers: Experimental Evaluation

-To further evaluate the robustness of DEceit compared to its contenders, we conduct a transferability \cite{poursaeed2018generative} study.
-From Table \ref{tab:transfer} we observe that all three variants of DEceit achieve better transferability than the other methods\footnote{For GAP no transferability to Inception is available.} on both classifiers, demonstrating the higher robustness of the proposed method.
-Interestingly, the perturbation generated by NAG which performs well on Inception (as observed in Table \ref{tab:uapRes}) fails on VGG16, indicating its lower robustness compared to DEceit.
-Moreover, the transferability of DEceit only slightly changes with the choices of $\rho$, suggesting that the proposed method is mostly resilient to the extent of sparsity.
+To further evaluate the robustness of DEceit compared to its contenders, we conduct a transferability study.
+Let us consider a universal adversarial perturbation $\Delta_{A}$ which is optimized for classifier $A$ and achieves a Fooling Rate of $a$ on a given set of images $\mathcal{S}$.
+If the same perturbation $\Delta_{A}$ is tested on another classifier $B$ on which it attains a Fooling Rate of $b$ on the same set of images $\mathcal{S}$ then the transferability from $A \rightarrow B$ is given as $\frac{b}{a} \times 100 \%$.
+From Figure \ref{fig:transferability} we observe that all three variants of DEceit achieve better transferability than the other methods on both classifiers, demonstrating the higher robustness of the proposed method.
+Interestingly, the perturbation generated by NAG which performs well on Inception V3 (as observed in Table \ref{tab:uapRes}) fails on VGG16 in Figure \ref{fig:vggIv3}, indicating its lower robustness compared to DEceit.
+Moreover, the transferability of DEceit only slightly changes with the choices of $\rho$, indicating resilience to the extent of sparsity.
 Such improved robustness of DEceit possibly arises due to its black-box setting and the efficient search capability.